Hero image

 (0)

-Complete No-Prep lesson with exam questions, tasks and answers on Reflection for AQA GCSE (9-1) Science / Physics.
-This lesson covers all of AQA GCSE Physics 4.6.1.3 Reflection of Waves and the part of 4.6.2.6 Visible Light that relates to specular and diffuse reflection.
-This lesson has been written so that it can be taught in the order specified in the exam spec / waves topic, or taught as part of a “light” topic as some schools prefer.
-However, if taught as part of a “light” topic please remember that students may be asked about reflection in contexts other than light – the lesson emphasises that reflection is not only a property of light waves.
+Complete No-Prep lesson with exam questions, tasks and answers on Convex Lenses for AQA GCSE (9-1) Physics.
+Includes worksheet and covers part of GCSE Physics 4.6.2.5, with the remainder of this exam spec section in the next lesson.
 As a Secondary Science teacher, Deputy Headteacher, writer and examiner for many years I make high quality no-prep lessons so busy teachers can teach outstanding lessons without spending hours planning.
 This high quality lesson includes explanations, different types of in-lesson assessment (all with answers) and unique exam questions.
 My lessons are ideal for non-Physicists - as a Biologist who retrained as a Physics teacher I know how to take learners on a journey that builds up their understanding step by step, while still going into a lot of depth.
 The preview video shows a representative sample of slides from the resource so that you get a good idea of what it includes before you buy.
-What’s Included: • Teaching notes • Starter / Do Now Activity • Explanation slides in “chunked” sections with animated diagrams. • Multiple questions in different question styles and difficulties - no need for worksheets.
+What’s Included: • Teaching notes • Starter / Do Now Activity • Explanation slides in “chunked” sections with animated diagrams. • Worked examples of calculations / questions. • Multiple questions in different question styles and difficulties - no need for worksheets.
 Each “chunked” explanation section typically includes a set of “learning check / quick questions” followed by a set of in-depth questions on the learning from that “chunk” of the lesson.
 All questions have answers. • Exam-style questions on the whole lesson at the end of the lesson- these are unique, based on real exam questions but not just copied from exam boards. • Answers for all questions • All easily editable to adapt to your teaching or to use in existing lessons. • Slightly humorous, at points, if you like that sort of thing.
 The lesson was written for AQA GCSE Science / Physics but is very likely to be applicable to other exam specifications.
-Please leave a rating / review and all other feedback gratefully received!

 Ultrasound and Seismic Waves